Social Report ‘24

 Activity sectors and policy areas

-When classifying our activities, we want to represent the multi-sectoral nature of our work.
-So, we have decided to use a multi-dimensional approach: each project is assigned a main sector, but a project can also be categorized into other sectors and sub-sectors.
-Our activities have also been broken down into our current policy areas of greatest significance.
+When classifying our activities, we want to represent the multi-sectoral nature of our work, which is common to the majority of our projects.
+So, we have decided to use a multi-dimensional approach when classifying our activity sectors.
+Each project is assigned a primary sector, but a project can also be categorized into other sectors and sub-sectors.
+This approach accounts for the many sectors of a project that very often can be as important as the main one.
+Our activities have also been broken down into our cross-cutting policy areas of greatest significance.
 To do this we have considered the approaches we take and our implementation mechanisms.
-In our Social Report, we have broken down our data into projects based on our main sectors of activity and policy areas.
+Here, we have broken down our data into projects based on our main sectors of activity and policy areas.

 Direct beneficiaries